-Go to PART 2: Our interview with Coach Eric Neilsen to learn how he leveraged technology, use of the Vasa SwimErg and his vast experience as a swim coach to guide Ian Kurth to personal bests in some half-Ironman and IM swims.
+Go to PART 2: Our interview with Coach Eric Neilsen to learn how he leveraged technology, use of the Vasa SwimErg, and his vast experience as a triathlon swim training coach to guide Ian Kurth to personal bests in some half-Ironman and IM swims.

 Read more stories of athletes and coaches who are time-crunched and rely on the Vasa SwimErg for efficient swim training:

 Vasa blog post – Dan Bullock Q & A: